edwardoughton/itmlogic/docs/getting-started.rst

 the           Horizon elevation angles
 ============= ============================

-Secondary parameters (computer in lrprop)
+Secondary parameters (computed in lrprop)
 -----------------------------------------

 =============== ============================